 The Five Points Association hosts annual events that continue to grow with each year and entertain thousands of people within the city of Columbia as well as the state of South Carolina.
 From over 30 years of St. Pat’s in Five Points to the Five After Five concerts, the calendar year is full of great opportunities for patrons to enjoy Columbia’s favorite village!

-The Five Points Association employs a full-time Clean & Safe Program, which keeps Five Points clean from trash and debris 7-days a week, and helps address aggressive panhandling issues and patron safety.
-The Clean & Safe Team's security officers work closely with the Columbia Police Department to ensure that Five Points remains safe day and night.
+Five Points employs a full-time Clean & Safe team, who serve as neighborhood ambassadors, keeping Five Points clean from trash and debris 7-days a week.
+They also help address aggressive panhandling issues and ensure patron safety.
+The Clean & Safe team's security officers work closely with the Columbia Police Department to ensure that Five Points remains safe day and night.
+If you see one of our Clean & Safe members, say hello!

 Beautiful Village Landmarks